graham-mcleod/GRDA-N3-encephaloapthy-model/README.md

 | 25--29 | Tested TC Ih/K-leak timing and PYR dendritic NaP/Km/KCa modules. | Changed packet recruitment without reaching the target phenotype. |
 | 30--33 | Fine-bracketed recurrence alone versus recurrence with matched cortical K leak. | Located a transition into theta packets; packet-free states showed only modest slowing. |

 These wake-based tests produced suppression, modest slowing, or theta packets rather than the target.
+This approach did exhaustively sweep through all parameters.
+Additional avenues to explore could be:
-We therefore reversed direction: starting from N3, we selectively weakened sleep organization while retaining slow activity.
+Nonetheless, a pivot was made: start from N3 and weaken sleep organization while retaining slow activity.

 ### Approach 2: start from N3 and remove sleep organization (states 34--48)